 - The cooling circuit of the UT

-- The Grolsch brewery in Enschede
+- Power and heat for the Grolsch brewery in Enschede

 - A sustainable greenhouse for tomatoes

-- The incinerator of Twente
+- The municipal waste incinerator of Twece

 - A solar tower in Aruba coupled with a desalination plant

-- Sustainable Lanzhou
+- Sustainable Lanzhou (CHN)

 - A geothermal power plant for Ambon